 Universal Description, Discovery, and Integration (UDDI) is an acronym for Universal Description, Discovery, and Integration.
 It is a framework for describing, identifying, and integrating web services that is based on XML.
 It includes a list of web services that are available.
 WSDL is a component of UDDI.

-Moderate Web Services Interview Questions
+Moderate Web Services Interview Questions and Answer

 What is the architecture of a web service?